omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 Now, there are a few things you can do to check out how things work.
 Try the following things:

-* Remove the "read:stuff" role from the Service Account and try another request
+* Remove the "read:stuff" role from your user and try another request
 * Try a request without being authorized in swagger
 * Try making requests using `curl` or the `httpx` library in IPython